marcojakob/code.makery.ch/collections/library/html-css-en-part5.md

 ### Get started with your blog entries!

-I recommend that you immediately start to write your blog entries.
+I recommend that you immediately start to write your own blog entries.
 You could write a short entry every time you learned something new about programming.
 For inspiration I list a few things that you could write about:

 * What did I learn today?
    * Insert screenshots